 J is also a member of the firm's Arts, Entertainment and Sports industry group.
-He has experience representing and advising athletes and team staff in matters involving eligibility for collegiate or Olympic teams, and in investigations and arbitrations involving the NCAA and the U.S. Anti-Doping Agency.
+J is among a small group of lawyers nationwide who have advised athletes and team staff in matters involving eligibility for collegiate or Olympic teams and has represented athletes in investigations and arbitrations involving the NCAA and the U.S. Anti-Doping Agency.

-J has served on the faculties of the University of Chicago Law School and the ASU Sandra Day O'Connor College of Law.
-He is a regular lecturer on criminal law issues, especially issues affecting white collar defendants.
-J has long been active in the National Association of Criminal Defense Lawyers and was elected to its Board of Directors in July 2012.
+At both the University of Chicago Law School and the ASU Sandra Day O'Connor College of Law, J was an adjunct professor, teaching a seminar entitled “The Law and Policy of Policing.”
+J remains a regular lecturer on criminal law issues, especially issues affecting white collar defendants.
+J has long been active in the National Association of Criminal Defense Lawyers and serves on its Board of Directors.
 He also has served on the Boards of the Arizona State Bar Criminal Justice Section and the Arizona Attorneys for Criminal Justice.
 J is recognized by numerous client and peer review organizations including Chambers USA and Best Lawyers in America.

-In 2005 and 2006 J served as Chicago Mayor Richard M. Daley’s Assistant for Public Safety.
-While in Chicago, J was recognized by the Chicago Police Department for his outstanding contributions to public safety.
+In 2005 and 2006 J served as Chicago Mayor Richard M. Daley’s Assistant for Public Safety, with policy and operational responsibilities for the nation’s second-largest police force.
+During his tenure in Chicago, J was recognized by the Chicago Police Department for his outstanding contributions to the city’s public safety.

 Government Investigations and Criminal Defense: